 ABOUT OUR SEEDS

-These open-pollinated seeds are biologically grown using sustainable farming practices.
+These open-pollinated seeds are biodynamically grown using sustainable farming practices.

 OPEN-POLLINATED: Plants that produce seeds that grow true to type; with the same characteristics of their parents.

 HEIRLOOMS: Open-pollinated plant varieties that were saved and passed on with-in families from generation to generation.

 SEED PROCESSING: My first processing site was off the grid and limited.
 I had a spring fed water supply and a small 15’x15’ greenhouse.
 In the greenhouse I dried seed on screens.
 The spring was important for washing all the wet seed crops; I saved over 24 pounds of tomato seed off an acre of tomatoes!
 I used a 100 gallon stock tank and 55-gallon drums for processing as well as 5 gallon buckets and drying screens.
 I do have a few seed cleaning machines, I designed and built myself, but found that the old box fan and screens are the most useful seed cleaning tools.

 SEED SAVING- 101: Seed is best saved from larger, disease free plants and mature fruits that were isolated correctly and resemble their parentage.
 Harvest seed when it is mature which usually includes plant parts and/or fruit with the seeds still a part of the plant.
 To separate seed from plant matter for seed saving either use the wet or dry processing.